 In addition to working with preschoolers, Jessica is a registered massage practitioner and is trained in infant massage instruction.
-She has practiced massage for over eleven years and taught massage as part of Potomac Massage Training Institute’s professional training program.
+She has practiced massage for over twelve years and taught massage as part of Potomac Massage Training Institute’s professional training program.
 Outside of the movement space and massage room, she enjoys cooking, knitting, sewing, gardening and exploring the outdoors with her daughter.

 Natalie received her RCYS teaching certification in New Orleans under the instruction of Aruna Kathy Humphries.
 Natalie has been a yogi since childhood and deeply understands the profound impact yoga has on children’s lives.
 Her classes combine yoga poses and breathing exercises with music, dance, crafts, and a healthy dose of silliness!
 Before becoming a children’s yoga instructor, she was a professional dancer and dance teacher.
 She found yoga to be a more healing and positive practice in her own life, and decided that was what she truly wanted to share with children.
 She also firmly believes children are natural yogis!